 How to Remove Poison Ivy Oils from Shoes and Dry Clean Only Clothes

 For items like leather shoes that cannot be tossed in a washer, you must hand "wash" the shoe's interior and exterior to get rid of the oils.
-Wearing rubber gloves - I can't emphasis the need for gloves enough -unlace the shoes and pull the tongue out as far as possible.
+Wearing rubber gloves - I can't emphasize the need for gloves enough -unlace the shoes and pull the tongue out as far as possible.

 Mix a solution of hot water and regular laundry detergent - about 2 cups of hot water and two tablespoons of liquid laundry detergent.